 Lab-based research which helps identify discover new drugs.
 We work to discover medical treatments so we can prevent, delay or reduce the symptoms of dementia.

 Living with Dementia

-How can I get involved in dementia research?
+How can I get involved in dementia research in Scotland?

 Join Dementia Research

 Anybody over the age of 18 can take part in dementia research in Scotland.
 The first step is signing up to support vital research studies across the nation.

 Join Dementia Research is UK-wide service which allows you to register your interest to take part in dementia research and be matched to suitable studies.
 The register is open to anyone – so you do not need to have a diagnosis of dementia or any family history of the illness.
 You can also sign up someone else to the register, if you have their consent to do so.

 Visit the Join Dementia Research website for more information.
 You can also find out more about volunteering for dementia research studies by calling Alzheimer Scotland’s 24 Hour helpline on 0808 808 3000

 How can I be a part of the SDRC?

 The SDRC is the biggest network of dementia and brain health research in Scotland.
 We all work together to celebrate and grow the research community.